-Unlike the algorithms from Section 3, TRUMP is a heuristic and does not correspond to a known decomposition.
+Unlike the algorithms from Section IV, TRUMP is a heuristic and does not correspond to a known decomposition.
 Consequently, the convergence and optimality is not automatically guaranteed by optimization theory.
-We were able to prove the convergence of TRUMP when the network is lightly loaded, see Appendix A of [9].
-We consider the region where w is sufficiently large for p = 0(as seen in Figure 7a), and find a contraction mapping on z.
-Overall, TRUMP is simpler than any of the algorithms presented in Section 3, with only one tunable parameter that only needs to be tuned for small w.
+Theorem 1 below guarantees convergence of TRUMP when the network is lightly loaded.
+We consider the region where w is sufficiently large for p = 0 (as seen in Figure 9a), and find a contraction mapping on z.
+Overall, TRUMP is simpler than any of the algorithms presented in Section IV, with only one tunable parameter that only needs to be tuned for small w.